ktorio/ktor-documentation/topics/form.md

 ```
 {src="snippets/auth-form-html-dsl/src/main/kotlin/com/example/Application.kt" include-lines="11-23"}

-The `validate` function checks `UserPasswordCredential` and returns a `UserIdPrincipal` in a case of successful authentication or `null` if authentication fails.
+The `validate` function checks `UserPasswordCredential` and returns a `UserIdPrincipal` in the case of successful authentication or `null` if authentication fails.

 > As for the `basic` authentication, you can also use [UserHashedTableAuth](basic.md#validate-user-hash) to validate users stored in an in-memory table that keeps usernames and password hashes.

 ### Step 2: Define authorization scope {id="authenticate-route"}

 After configuring the `form` provider, you can define the authorization for the different resources in our application using the **[authenticate](authentication.md#authenticate-route)** function.
-In a case of successful authentication, you can retrieve an authenticated [UserIdPrincipal](https://api.ktor.io/ktor-server/ktor-server-plugins/ktor-server-auth/io.ktor.server.auth/-user-id-principal/index.html) inside a route handler using the `call.principal` function and get a name of an authenticated user.
+In the case of successful authentication, you can retrieve an authenticated [UserIdPrincipal](https://api.ktor.io/ktor-server/ktor-server-plugins/ktor-server-auth/io.ktor.server.auth/-user-id-principal/index.html) inside a route handler using the `call.principal` function and get a name of an authenticated user.

 ```kotlin
 ```